Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/add-api-claim.md

 Micro frontends typically require data or logic provided by microservices.
 The connection between a micro frontend (MFE) and a microservice (MS) is configured as an API claim in the bundle descriptor `entando.json`.
 See [API Management](../../../docs/getting-started/ent-api.md) for more information.

 :::tip Note
-API claims in Entando can be used for microservices within the same bundle or for microservices of another bundle in the same namespace.
+API claims in Villanova can be used for microservices within the same bundle or for microservices of another bundle in the same namespace.
 This tutorial demonstrates the first case.

-Entando recommends creating REST APIs in microservices instead of extending the App Engine as previously done.
+Villanova recommends creating REST APIs in microservices instead of extending the App Engine as previously done.
 :::

 ## Prerequisites
-* A working instance of Entando
+* A working instance of Villanova
 * An existing [React Config MFE](../mfe/widget-configuration.md) bundle project.
 The configuration MFE tutorial is a good starting point since it already has the settings in place to handle the `config` JSON context.

 ## Step 1.
 Create a Simple Node.js Microservice